Skip to Content

 Race discrimination means treating an employee unfavorably in hiring, firing, pay, job assignments, promotions, layoffs, training, fringe benefits, or any other term or condition of employment based solely on race.

-This discrimination can be targeted against someone solely based on race, or because of personal characteristics associated with race (such as hair texture, skin color, height, or certain facial features).
-This can include someone of the same or a different race than the person engaging in discriminatory conduct.
-It can also include discrimination based on the race of an employee’s spouse, partner, or other close personal associate.
+This discrimination can occur because of race or personal characteristics associated with race, like hair texture, skin color, height, or certain facial features.
+It may target someone of the same or a different race than the person engaging in the conduct.
+It can also include discrimination based on the race of an employee’s spouse, partner, or other close personal connection.

-Furthermore, racial discrimination can manifest in subtler ways, such as microaggressions or implicit bias, which might not be overt but create a hostile work environment.
-Employees may face systemic barriers where their input is undervalued compared to peers of other races, influencing career development opportunities and work assignments.
-Challenging these ingrained biases often requires a comprehensive strategy that includes both legal intervention and organizational policy reform.
+Racial discrimination also shows up in more subtle ways, such as microaggressions or implicit bias, which create a hostile work environment.
+Sometimes, systemic barriers can lead to an employee's input being undervalued, which affects career growth and work assignments.
+Overcoming these entrenched biases often requires legal intervention and policy changes within organizations.

 Legal Protections Against Racial Discrimination in Arizona

-Discrimination based on race is illegal under both Federal and State laws.
-Under Federal law, you are protected under Title VII of the Civil Rights Act of 1964, and under State law, you are protected under the Arizona Civil Rights Act.
+Federal and state laws make discrimination based on race illegal.
+Federal law protects you under Title VII of the Civil Rights Act of 1964, while state protection comes under the Arizona Civil Rights Act.

-These laws not only prohibit direct discrimination but also protect against policies and practices that result in a disparate impact on racial minorities.
-Employees have the right to a workplace where such discriminatory practices are actively monitored and corrected.
-Moreover, Arizona has set up local enforcement agencies to support federal efforts, ensuring there's consistent practice across state-level application of these laws, providing multiple layers of legal protection and recourse if needed.
+These laws protect workers not only from direct discrimination but also from company policies and practices that have a negative effect on racial minorities.
+Every employee has the right to a workplace where discriminatory practices are monitored and corrected.
+Arizona supports these protections with local enforcement agencies that work alongside federal authorities, giving employees multiple avenues for legal recourse.

 Steps to Take If You Suspect Discrimination at Work

-If you suspect that you're being discriminated against at work, you should document any incidents of discrimination and report them to your employer’s HR department.
-If you're not satisfied with their response, you may want to consider filing a complaint with the Equal Employment Opportunity Commission (EEOC) and/or seeking legal counsel.
+If you believe you have been subjected to discrimination at work, document all incidents and report them to your employer’s HR department.
+If your employer does not address your complaint, you can file a complaint with the Equal Employment Opportunity Commission (EEOC) or contact a lawyer for further guidance.

 Dealing with Retaliation for Reporting Racial Discrimination